tl5915/Nitrox-Analyser/README.md

 Material required:
 50mL Syringe;
-  (cut the tip off and drill to 16mm, trim to approriate length, around 63mm) (keep the silicone plug on the plunger, cut holes for usb-c as end plug, drill hole for lanyard) M16x1 Nut (can be 3D printed)
+  (cut the tip off and drill to 16mm, trim to approriate length, around 63mm) (keep the silicone plug on the plunger, cut holes for USB-C as end plug, drill hole for lanyard) M16x1 Nut (can be 3D printed)
 Flow Limiter (can be 3D printed)
 Oxygen Cell (any 3-Pin Molex type, e.g. Vandagraph R-22VAN)